BananaPuncher714/rusty-zenith/README.md

 ## TODO
 - Add a logging system
-- Implement the PUT request
 - Add a permission system for users
 - Add a separate base directory for streams
 - Add a relay system?
+- Add support for chunked transfer encoding?